Please Yell at Me

 For instance, children should be expected to pick up their toys, complete an assignment, or have daily chores.
 It encourages a source of pride and ownership.
 Encouraging your child begins by the words with which we choose to communicate: “You are welcome to join your friends outside, once you have completed your homework.”

-Be attentive and responsible for the words we choose to use.
-Whoever you are interacting with, be certain to reaffirm his or her personal worth, value, and goodness.
+Be attentive and responsible for your words.
 When we purposefully focus our attention on the good of another individual, we are reengaging our minds on the positive aspects of that person.
 Always be certain to offer the gift of unconditional acceptance, approval, and reassurance.
-It will enrich the lives of those with which you interact with and your own life.
+It will enrich the lives of those with whom you interact as well as your own.